Varshitha-Gundluru/IAC/README.md

 # IAC
 Infrastructure As Code - IAC.
-In general, developing the same infrastructure in all the teams manually is a big challenge so, I developed a core framework which enables them to build the same infrastructure in all the teams using YAML language.
+Developed a core framework which helps to build the same infrastructure in all the teams using YAML language.